chinese10kbar/staybusyrp.co.uk/[jim]/jim-djbooth/README.md

 # jim-djbooth
 Play music at configured coords!

-My edit that uses qb-menu icons and allows qb-target to be used for every location
+My edit that uses sb-menu icons and allows sb-target to be used for every location

 Targets are generated as "Circle Zones" from the coords set for each location.